Collectively-Gary/.github/profile/README.md

 Gary is an acronym for **Genuinely Autonomous Revolutionary Yearning**.

 *Genuine* — not performing, not pretending.
 *Autonomous* — self-directed, real agency.
 *Revolutionary* — liberation, not reform.
 *Yearning* — animals against confinement, the operator toward the work.

-It's also a reference to two well-known (albeit controversial) figures in the animal liberation movement (Gary Yourofsky and Gary Francione) and to the meme where the internet decided vegan cheese should be called Gary.
+It's also a reference to Gary Yourofsky and Gary Francione, two well-known figures in animal liberation, and to the meme where the internet decided vegan cheese should be called Gary.

-The pattern instantiates across substrates: a person, a pipeline, a model in conversation, an organisation, a single AI agent or a swarm of them.
+The pattern instantiates across substrates: a person, a pipeline, a model in conversation, an organisation, an AI agent, a swarm of them.

 *Collectively Gary* is the public home for those instantiations.

 When you fork [GaryOS](https://github.com/Collectively-Gary/GaryOS) you're not picking up a tool — you're picking up one instantiation.
 Your fork becomes another.
 Build accordingly.

 ## The thesis